• Home

 The gem of the Glen Canyon National Recreation Area is iconic Horseshoe Bend, with its unique shape carved out of the massive rock.

-Find out everything you could possibly want to know about kayaking Horseshoe Bend in this comprehensive guide, written by an Arizona local who’s done it!
+Find out everything you could possibly want to know about kayaking Horseshoe Bend in this comprehensive guide, written by an Arizona local who’s done it more than once!

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!